Andrew Luster: Media portrayals

 After Luster fled the United States, a movie based on his crimes, A Date with Darkness: The Trial and Capture of Andrew Luster was produced with the intention of aiding in his capture by ending with a photo of him, and a request for witnesses to his whereabouts to notify authorities.
 Because the film was in production when Luster was captured, the ending was re-written to incorporate his capture.

-On August 28, 2009, the true crime TV Series Dominick Dunne's Power, Privilege, and Justice aired an episode on the case in Season 3, Episode 4, "Evil Deeds".
+On August 28, 2009, the true crime TV series Dominick Dunne's Power, Privilege, and Justice aired an episode on the case in Season 3, Episode 4, "Evil Deeds".

 On August 31, 2017, Investigation Discovery aired the first episode of Guilty Rich, which recounted the story of Andrew Luster's crimes, arrest, flight, and ultimate conviction and incarceration.

+The case was also profiled in the sixth episode of the 15th season of Evil Lives Here.

+Luster's crimes and subsequent trial were featured in a true crime story written by James Patterson with Max Dilallo titled "Murder of Innocence" published by Grand Central Publishing in 2020.